 - Taking a relaxing bath before bedtime

-- Using aromatic oils like lavender in diffusers, or for mild massages
+- Using aromatic oils like lavender in diffusers, or for gentle massages

 - Drinking soothing drinks like camomile tea or malted milk before bedtime